 Since the 1990s, BHIVA has been producing guidelines for the management of HIV, which, while primarily intended for the use of UK physicians, have international influence.

 Guidelines are drafted by our Writing Groups and then placed on the BHIVA website for consultation by all interested parties.
 Finalised guidelines are published, in the main, in HIV Medicine and are also available on the BHIVA website.
 The processes used by BHIVA to produce its UK national guidelines have been accredited by the National Institute for Health and Clinical Excellence (NICE).
-Accreditation (obtained in July 2012) is now valid until July 2022 and is retrospectively applicable to guidance produced using the processes described in the 2011 BHIVA guideline development manual.
+Accreditation (obtained in July 2012) is now valid until December 2023 and is retrospectively applicable to guidance produced using the processes described in the BHIVA guideline development manual (last updated in 2021).
 All guidance produced following the accredited process is eligible to bear the Accreditation Mark.